haely/network-cheatsheet/README.md

 ## How to Use

-* Review the cheatsheet and guides to refresh your knowledge of networking concepts.
+* Review the cheatsheet and guides to refresh EE281 midterm concepts.
-* Use the code examples as a starting point for practicing your Python skills and solving network-related programming tasks.
+* Use the code examples as a starting point for solving network-related programming tasks.
-* Adapt the code to analyze your own log files or interact with different APIs.
+* yea, thats it.. gl

 ## Contributing

 Feel free to contribute to this repository by: